scott-griffiths/bitstring/doc/main.rst

 Documentation
 -------------

-The manual provides an introduction to the module and details most its capabilities.
+The :ref:`manual` provides an introduction to the module and details most its capabilities.

-The reference section has a complete list of all the classes, methods, properties and functions of the :mod:`bitstring` module, together with short examples for many items.
+The :ref:`reference` section has a complete list of all the classes, methods, properties and functions of the :mod:`bitstring` module, together with short examples for many items.

 .. toctree::
    :hidden: